 At the end of the sale, I was marking down things to insane prices just to get rid of it ($1 for a box of books, $5 for a box of DVDs), mostly because I didn’t want to move it again!
 At the end of the sale, there were a few young families that came up that I was giving away baby stuff to.

-The stuff that I knew I could get a few more bucks for elsewhere (barely used baby gear, mostly) I packed up in my car and took directly to a children’s resale shop once the sale was over—and made an additional $45 (that’s up to $1972—boom!).
+The stuff that I knew I could get a few more bucks for elsewhere (barely used baby gear, mostly), I packed up in my car and took directly to a children’s resale shop once the sale was over—and made an additional $45 (that’s up to $1972—boom!).
 And everything else was packed up on the second day of the yard sale and taken directly to be donated.
 Nothing came back in the house.
-And I don’t regret for second getting rid of any of it.
+And I don’t regret for a second getting rid of any of it.

 What I’d Do Differently

 If I were have a yard sale tomorrow, there are a few things I’d do differently.
 Learn from my mistakes!